rickithadi/bigduckmusic.com/src/pages/features/2021-01-03-top-20-singaporean-releases-of-2020.md

 In one of the year’s most left-field surprises, Isa Ong’s (of Pleasantry, Amateur Takes Control and sub:shaman) new solo moniker finds his lyrical songcraft morphed through the prism of astonishing, fractured glitchscapes.
 Taking after anime-inspired spirits of transportive fantasy, *Isekai*’s sonics find otherworldly parallels with his own dissociative experiences, through rabbit holes of complex beatwork and stuttering organic textures.

-*Isekai*’s world represents a self-described bundle of nerves – as the tracklist progresses, its anxious dramatics manifest themselves in an arc that grows in exhilarating intensity.
-Inward finds Manic IDM-adjacent breaks giving way to suspenseful arpeggios, while his formative influences peek their head through the cracks on *Corcovado* (itself a reference in name to a Jobim bossa classic).
-Like its namesake, *Isekai* channels his base sensibilities through an alternate dimension, processed through their own demented maelstroms.
+The album's world represents a self-described bundle of nerves – as the tracklist progresses, its anxious dramatics manifest themselves in an arc that grows in exhilarating intensity.
+Inward finds manic IDM-adjacent breaks giving way to suspenseful arpeggios, while his formative influences peek their head through the cracks on *Corcovado* (itself a reference in name to a Jobim bossa classic).
+Like its namesake, *Isekai* finds his base sensibilities in alternate dimensions, processed through their own demented maelstroms.
 “What disguise do I craft this time?,” his persona croons – and as his familiar guitars stutter on top of pounding bass and kicks, alien melodies write Isa’s warped character studies.
 Revealing a glitching interior, *Isekai* presents wonder through mutation.

 As its five tracks navigate stories of decaying relationships, fragmenting identities, and distorted passions, its sonics mirror mania as they intensify.
 Dead knot’s neuroticism finds Isa riding sparse sub bass and shuffling percolations towards frantic, explosive breakcore, while the title track’s breakbeats bloom into sequences of engineered, tribalistic chaos.
 Eventually, with industrial textures and wandering bass, the journey fizzles to a sudden stop.
 Like its accidental nature, *Isekai*’s confusion closes itself not with premeditated resolutions, but by surreal fadeouts of shock.